“The Smart Prison: unravelling the meaning of SMART in the context of prison and probation services”

 Is technology used to support the preservation and promotion of cultural heritage, diversity, and practices for your diverse prison and probation population?

-Do you have developed strategies and policies on the use of Artificial Intelligence?
+Have you developed strategies and policies on the use of Artificial Intelligence?

 What kind of decisions are or will be supported/driven by data?

-How can technology allow us to be more efficient in the administration of corporate services like HR management?
-Finance Management?
-Facility Management?
+How can technology allow us to be more efficient in the administration of corporate services like HR management, finance Management, and Facility Management?

-How can technology contribute to improved mental health of our staff, of our offenders?
+How can technology improve mental health of our staff, and of our offenders?

-What are the risks of technology on our staff, offenders or other stakeholders?
+What are the risks of technology for our staff, offenders or other stakeholders?

 What are the technological skillsets we will need in the future?